-How to Grill Chicken Breasts (so they turn out juicy every time!) – a how-to on grilling the perfect chicken breast EVERY TIME!
+How to Grill Chicken Breasts (so they turn out juicy every time!) – a how-to on grilling the perfect juicy chicken breast EVERY TIME!

-How long does it take to grill chicken breasts?
+How long does it take to grill chicken breasts

 Not very long at all!
 Approximately 15-17 minutes (or until they reach an internal temp of 160 degrees) – then let rest for a minimum of 5 additional minutes during which time the internal temp will continue to rise.
 Chicken is safe to eat when it reaches an internal temp of 165 at the thickest part! (see recipe below for all the details!)

-How do you grill chicken breasts without drying it out?
+How do you grill chicken breasts without drying it out

 The key is to cook on direct heat (over flame) for the first 8-10 minutes (flipping halfway), but then switch to indirect heat for the last 5-7 minutes.
 ALSO – do not leave it on the grill until it reaches an internal temp of 165 (which is the internal temp chicken needs to be before it is safe to eat) – remove it from the grill when it is around 160 (between 155-160) and then let it rest off the grill.
 As it rests, it will continue to cook and the temp can continue to rise nearly 10 degrees!
 So imagine if you did leave it on the grill until it reached 165?
 It would continue to cook and might reach 175 before you eat it!
 It would be over-cooked and dry.